-Once the internal temperature of meat and poultry reaches the temperatures indicated in this table, it is an indication that it is cooked throughout and that it is safe to eat.
+Once the internal temperature of meat and poultry reaches the levels shown in this table, it indicates the meat or poultry is thoroughly cooked and is safe to eat.

-Note: Home cooking temperatures are slightly higher than commercial cooking temperatures to provide a safety margin in case of variation in the accuracy of home thermometers.
+Note: Internal temperatures indicating safety are slightly higher for home cooking than for commercial cooking, to provide a safety margin in case of variation in the accuracy of home thermometers.

 Special Holiday Treats

-Some of the traditional holiday treats may have some special guidelines for safe seasonal enjoyment:
+Some traditional holiday treats may have some special guidelines for safe seasonal enjoyment:

-Baked goods: The U.S. Food and Drug Association advises consumers not to eat uncooked cookie dough, homemade or commercial, or batters made with raw fresh eggs.
-This is because raw fresh eggs may contain the bacteria salmonellosis that can cause an intestinal infection.
+Baked goods: The U.S. Food and Drug Administration advises consumers not to eat uncooked cookie dough, whether homemade or commercial, or batters made with raw fresh eggs.
+This is because raw fresh eggs may contain the bacteria Salmonella, which can cause an intestinal infection.
 Proper and complete cooking kills the bacteria that cause the infection.